 It is the same for learning about God.
 Reading the Bible is a wonderful thing, but it needs to be more than just words on a page, you also have to live it!
 You need to live out the Scriptures.
-Follow through with the instructions that God gives you from the Holy texts.
-It is a great gift, a living textbook for life and beyond.
+Follow through with God-given instructions.
+The Bible is a great gift, a living textbook for life and beyond.

 God Knowledge: Too Wonderful!

 Gaining knowledge of God is a priceless gift and we should be in complete awe of it.
-David and Job were completely aware of the wonderfulness of God’s knowledge:
+David was thoroughly aware of the wonderfulness of God’s knowledge:

-Such knowledge is too wonderful for me; It is too high, I cannot attain to it.
+Such knowledge [da’at] is too wonderful for me; it is too high, I cannot comprehend it.

 God knows us inside and out.
 Can we know Him just the same?
-Job, who experiences pain and hardship like few others in the Bible, answers this question:
+Job, who experienced pain and hardship, like few others in the Bible, answered this question: